-Distributor Action: The wholesale distributor discovers on receipt that the product has no HRI of the serial number on the product.
+Distributor Action: The wholesale distributor discovers that the product is missing some or all HRI on the product.
 The wholesale distributor will reach out to the manufacturer to notify them of the issue.
-The product is unsaleable per DSCSA unless grandfathered or subject to a waiver, exception or exemption that permits it to exclude the HRI.

-If the product is determined to be suspect product after communication with the manufacturer, then the wholesale distributor will follow the relevant SOPs it has in place.
+They should work with the manufacturer to further disposition the product.

-Manufacturer Action: The manufacturer will conduct an internal investigation with their teams to understand the issue and correct in the future.
+Manufacturer Action: The manufacturer will conduct an internal investigation with their teams to understand the issue and correct it in the future.
+They will also provide further instructions on dispositioning of the product.

-Best Practice Note: If the product does not contain a serial number because it is not covered by the DSCSA or is the subject of a waiver, exception or exemption, then the manufacturer should notify the wholesale distributor via a letter or by noting this on the HDA new product form.
+Best Practice Note: If the product does not contain a serial number because it is not covered by the DSCSA or is the subject of a waiver, exception or exemption, then the manufacturer should notify the wholesale distributor. via a letter or by noting this on the HDA new product form.
 If grandfathered or subject to one of these exclusions, waivers, exceptions or exemptions, the product may be sold.